-Dr. Keller is a Licensed Professional Counselor and Registered Play Therapist.
+Dr. Emily Keller is a Licensed Professional Counselor and Registered Play Therapist.
 She is trained in psychotherapy for individual, couples, families, groups, and children.
-She also trains other therapists in these modalities, and offers intensive personal growth workshops.
+Dr. Keller also trains other therapists in these modalities, and offers intensive personal growth workshops.
 She passionately believes we don’t outgrow our ability to heal and transform ourselves.
 As we heal, we create a healthier society for everyone.

 - You are just as important as everybody else

 - People-pleasing and perfectionism stand in the way of fulfilling dreams

 - We can work cooperatively with others to achieve our dreams

 - Negative beliefs and emotion constellations form from traumatic experiences and take the place of authentic self